dunxtand/shopify-search-bar/README.md

 ### Summary

 A JavaScript module (and Liquid JSON file) that lets you quickly build out search functionality on a Shopify storefront.
+There is a version of this available as a jQuery plugin, check [this branch](https://github.com/dunxtand/shopify-search-bar/tree/jquery) for more details.

 ### Motivation